smithWEBtek/swt-v3/asdf.md

 Stop using Markdown files for posts, instead use html.erb files Use a template for sample_post.html.erb
 Feed the template from the wiki database

+Post:
+1. Create an HTML template for post.
+2. /posts/show has the layout and surrounding web parts
-Create github gist for each code sample or image
+3. Create github gist for each code sample

 Technical Knowledge workflow: Bookmark => Entry => HelloWorld => App => Blog